1. Introduction / background

 USC is committed to the health, safety and wellbeing of all staff, students, visitors, volunteers and contractors.
 In fulfilling this commitment and the legislative requirement to provide and maintain, as far as is reasonably practicable, a safe and healthy workplace, USC has a duty to identify hazards and manage the risks associated with these hazards.

-Regular workplace inspections represent a systematic and effective mechanism for identifying workplace hazards and assessing risks and thereafter implementing control measures to eliminate or minimise these risks.
+Regular workplace inspections or audits represent a systematic and effective mechanism for identifying workplace hazards and assessing risks and thereafter implementing control measures to eliminate or minimise these risks.

 The purpose of this guideline is to ensure that USC provides and maintains a healthy and safe work and study environment through the: